HertegKohar/cp423/README.md

 ```Bash
 pip install -r requirements.txt
 ```
 Each question has its own README.md file with instructions on how to run the program in its directory.
+**Put all URLs in quotes to avoid OS errors**

 To run Question 1
 ```Bash